mads-swaps/mads-swaps.github.io/index.md

 |20210806k|1097.0|6837.112001|0.0|
 |20210806l|1497.0|3921.842442|0.0|

 While the label data guarantees a trade is profitable, it doesn't guarantee the profit surpasses the fee amount.
 For this reason, some labels result in bad trades.
-In the above table, only the ATR ratio datasets result in bad trades which makes sense since all the percentage based datasets are larger than the fee.
+In the above table, only the ATR ratio datasets result in bad trades which makes sense since all the percentage-based datasets are larger than the fee.
 Keeping an eye on this number will be important when using an ATR ratio dataset.

 ### Comparing Datasets with Base Classifiers